 1. Traditional Video Interview

 You have received candidates’ applications probably either through email or an Applicant Tracking System.
 Your next step is to screen the candidates and decide who you are going to invite to the next round.
 Here is where the traditional video interview comes into play.
-You can now pick, let’s say, one third of the candidates and invite them to a video interview.
+You can now pick, say, one in three candidates, and invite them to a video interview.
 So process-wise traditional video interview follows the initial screening of the candidates.
-The next step from here is to pick the best candidates to a personal interview.
+The next step from here is to pick the best candidates for a personal interview.

 Traditional video interviews are the most common recorded video interview type.
-Most video interview providers provide such option.
+Most video interview providers provide such an option.
 It’s a perfect option for your everyday recruiting and becomes a time saver when you have more than ten candidates per position.
-There is no limit for the maximum number of candidates, but a good practice with larger candidate pools is to interview about one third of your applicants using recorded video interviews.
+There is no limit for the maximum number of candidates, but a good practice with larger candidate pools is to interview about a third of your applicants using pre-recorded video interviews.
 With smaller candidate pools you should consider including everyone.

 Here is a typical candidate view